AIoT-MLSys-Lab/Efficient-LLMs-Survey/README.md

 ![img/image.jpg](img/image.jpg)

 Although LLMs are leading the next wave of AI revolution, the remarkable capabilities of LLMs come at the cost of their substantial resource demands.
-Figure 1 (left) illustrates the relationship between model performance and the the GPU time required during training for LLaMA series.
-As shown, the amount of GPU time grows exponentially as the number of model parameter scales up.
+Figure 1 (left) illustrates the relationship between model performance and model training time in terms of GPU hours for LLaMA series, where the size of each circle is proportional to the number of model parameters.
+As shown, although larger models are able to achieve better performance, the amounts of GPU hours used for training them grow exponentially as model sizes scale up.
 In addition to training, inference also contributes quite significantly to the operational cost of LLMs.
-As depicted in Figure 2 (right), more advanced LLMs exhibit higher memory usage and energy consumption during inference, presenting challenges for these models in expanding their reach to a broader customer base and diverse applications in a cost-effective way.
-With the rapid expansion of applications and the customer base for LLMs, the operational cost during inference in terms of energy consumption and memory usage would increase and exceed the training cost and become the dominant factor for the overall environmental impact.
+Figure 2 (right) depicts the relationship between model performance and inference throughput.
+Similarly, scaling up the model size enables better performance but comes at the cost of lower inference throughput (higher inference latency), presenting challenges for these models in expanding their reach to a broader customer base and diverse applications in a cost-effective way.
+The high resource demands of LLMs highlight the strong need to develop techniques to enhance the efficiency of LLMs.
+As shown in Figure 2, compared to LLaMA1-33B, Mistral-7B, which uses grouped-query attention and sliding window attention to speed up inference, achieves comparable performance and much higher throughput.
+This superiority highlights the feasibility and significance of designing efficiency techniques for LLMs.

 ## 📖 Table of Content
 - [🤖 Model-Centric Methods](#-Model-Centric)